-The sound quality quotient (aka, the signal path)
+The sound quality quotient (i.e., the signal path)

 Most commonly referenced in professional audio circles, the signal path — or signal chain — refers to any and all components that make contact with your audio signal.
 In our case, that likely includes a digital source, DAC, amplifier, a pair of headphones, and finally, your ears.
-The higher quality the signal path is, the higher the sound quality will be.
-And though you can’t replace the last stop on the list (yet), the rest are all in play.
+The higher the signal-path quality is, the higher the sound quality will be.
+Though you can’t replace the last stop on the list (yet), the rest are all in play.

 When matched up with good headphones, quality amplification can do some very cool things.

 You may have landed here to learn about headphone amplification, but we’d be remiss if we didn’t point out that the DAC is an extremely important stop on the good train audiophile.
-That’s because the DAC is such a critical portal between you and your sound as it changes from digital information — simple code of 0s and 1s — into electrical current.
+The DAC is a critical portal between you and your sound because it changes the sound data from digital information — simple code consisting of 1s and 0s — into electrical current.
 The better that transference point, the better the sound.

-Quality amplification can also improve sound quality for virtually any pair of headphones from around the $100 price point up; basically any model built for sound quality over colorways and cute designs.
+Quality amplification can also improve sound quality for virtually any pair of headphones from around the $100 price point up; basically, any model built for sound quality over colorways and cute designs.
 When matched up with a good pair of headphones (and a good DAC), quality amplification can do some very cool things.
 It can lend more or less color to the sound as desired.
-It can make your sound clearer and more balanced, or on the other end, warmer, richer, and smoother.
-A good amplifier can also affect the sound in other ways, including isolating the current running inside your device to limit crosstalk, or interference between stereo channels, which can muddy up the end product.
+It can make the sound clearer and more balanced, or on the other end, warmer, richer, and smoother.
+A good amplifier can also affect the sound in other ways, including isolating the current running inside the device to limit crosstalk (interference between stereo channels), which can muddy up the end product.

 The best amplifiers and DAC solutions create a purer, clearer, and less distorted signal.
-And the better the signal that reaches your headphones, the better your sonic experience will be.
+The better the signal that reaches your headphones, the better your sonic experience will be.

 What kind of headphone amp/DAC should I buy?

-A relative newcomer to the headphone amp game, the USB DAC/headphone amp or DAC stick is one of the easiest ways to get higher quality sound directly from your computer’s USB output.
-While they require a laptop to take them on the road, they represent a supremely simple and affordable way to raise your signal chain game.
-Our favorite at present is the DragonFly Red, which costs $200 and is claimed to be able to drive virtually any pair of headphones you can throw at it, even the “lowest efficiency” models like those we referenced above.
+A relative newcomer to the headphone amp game, the USB DAC/headphone amp or DAC stick is one of the easiest ways to improve the sound directly from your computer’s USB output.
+While they require a laptop to take them on the road, they represent a supremely simple and affordable way to raise your signal-chain game.
+Our favorite at present is the DragonFly Red, which costs $200 and is claimed to be able to drive virtually any pair of headphones you can throw at it, even the “lowest efficiency” models like those referenced above.
 There’s also the DragonFly Black ($100) for your medium- to low-impedance cans.
 Another option we like is the Cambridge Audio DACMagic XS, which will also run you around $100 or less.

 The desktop headphone amp is a staple in the industry that should not be overlooked.
 While often pricey and bulky, these devices are anything but out of date or style for true audio fans, and many represent the absolute best way to take your daily audio to the next level.
-There are far too many types to outline here, but we’ll go over a couple of very different solutions that stand among our favorite.
+There are far too many types to outline here, but we’ll go over a couple of solutions that stand among our favorite at the moment.

-On the other end is the decidedly old-school cool Kenzie tube headphone amp from Amps and Sound.
+Our other pick is the decidedly old-school cool Kenzie tube headphone amp from Amps and Sound.
 Those glowing tubes on the top will pull in plenty of admirers, while also perfectly outlining our point about sound coloration.
-Unlike the HA-1, the Kenzie drops plenty of flavor into the pot, serving up warm, rich, and vibrant sound.
+Illustrating our previous point about colorization, where the Heritage amp is fizzy and vibrant, the Kenzie is warmer, richer, and smoother.
 One of the few options on our list that isn’t a DAC/amplifier combo, the Kenzie sources analog sound from your preferred output, and is therefore dependent upon your DAC.
-Sound is a shade noisier than more modern amps, and neither of these solutions are the best choice for ultra-sensitive in-ear models.
+The sound is also a shade noisier than more modern amps, including the Heritage.
 Even when connected to a basic headphone output, though, the Kenzie brings magic to your mix, and should get serious consideration from those with a great pair of over-ears.